stephenmirving/smthr/README.md

 that aid your front-end development experience by serving up workflow enhancing utilities along with production ready element styles and animations.

-Along with the many utility-based functions &amp; mixins, this library focuses heavily on aiding in the creation of CSS animations and clip-path shapes - allowing you to create a wide range of effects without having to mess with clip-path coordinates or complicated animation keyframe creation.
+Along with the many utility functions that extend and improve on the functionality of the built-in Sass modules, and mixins that allow for intuitive and fast style development, this library focuses heavily on aiding in the creation of CSS animations and clip-path shapes.
+Smoother allows you to create a wide range of effects with a single @include reference, without having to deal with messy clip-path coordinates or complicated animation keyframe creation.

 ## smthr is in active development